 Nathan Bransford says, don’t worry about spoilers in a query letter.

 Tiffany Yates Martin composes a letter: dear author ….
 It’s the writerly hug you didn’t know you needed!
 Fox Print Editorial

 Chris Winkle suggests seven easy conflicts for light stories.
 Then, Oren Ashkenazi analyzes Star Trek’s best antagonistic species.
 Mythcreants

 Thank you for spending some time with me, and I hope you found something to support your current work(s) in progress.

-Until Thursday, be well, my writerly friends 🙂
+Until Thursday, keep staying safe and well, my writerly friends!